maduarda22/easybuilder/english.md

 ![image](https://user-images.githubusercontent.com/81401104/117493695-b50e0380-af49-11eb-949f-79c2fcd1e4d0.png) button serves to evaluate whether the expression is valid or not.

-If you want to edit the column properties, hover the mouse over the column name and then the following symbols will appear in the left corner:
+If you want to edit the column properties, hover the mouse over the column name and then this symbols will appear on the left corner:

 ![image](https://user-images.githubusercontent.com/81401104/117493776-d111a500-af49-11eb-8f88-46f1d5e89512.png)